*NEW* – DreamLight Constellation 2.1 – Cross-platform LightWave 3D Network Render Controller for Both Mac OS X & Windows!

 - Drag & Drop scenes onto the icon or scene queue to add them to the render queue

-- Drag & Drop reordering of the scene queue and adding removing scenes
+- On-the-fly reordering of the scene queue and adding removing scenes at any time

 - Scene setting overrides for output path, image format and render range when adding scenes